 NAHB Cares encompasses the philosophy of community outreach activities conducted by builders and home builder associations across the nation.
 Each year, the home building industry contributes millions of dollars in cash, building materials, supplies, and countless volunteer hours to community charities through local community service projects.

-Even in the face of of the continuing economic downturn, home builders around the country are putting aside their challenges to help less fortunate members of their communities.
+Even in the face of the economic downturn and prolonged recovery, home builders around the country put aside their challenges to help less fortunate members of their communities.
 Through their selfless acts of charity every day across the country, NAHB’s members are doing everything in their power to help others and preserve the American Dream of homeownership for those who are less fortunate.

 The Home Builders Industry Disaster Relief Fund (HBIDRF) was created by NAHB as a recognized 501(c)(3) charitable organization to assist areas affected by disaster in order to facilitate the rebuilding of communities.